studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!IMPORTANT]
-> You need ACF Pro for play with this Boilerplate
+> You need ACF Pro for play with this Boilerplate.
+Get it [here](https://www.advancedcustomfields.com/pro/).